TREASURIES-Bonds steady before Fed's Powell speaks on Friday

 That came as mid-level officials from both sides resumed talks in Washington.

-Investors are further considering whether the guilty plea of Trump’s former lawyer Michael Cohen to campaign finance violations on Tuesday and the conviction of former campaign manager Paul Manafort on charges of tax and bank fraud will hurt the president and the Republican Party’s prospects in mid-term elections. )
+Investors are further considering whether the guilty plea of Trump’s former lawyer Michael Cohen to campaign finance violations on Tuesday and the conviction of former campaign manager Paul Manafort on charges of tax and bank fraud will hurt the president and the Republican Party’s prospects in mid-term elections.
+(Reporting by Karen Brettell, Editing by Rosalba O’Brien) )